snaldos/packing-optimization/reference_materials/notes/greedy_approx.md

 Fails: selects the small, low-value item due to its better profit/weight ratio.
 Classic greedy failure case—does not find the optimal solution.

-## DATASET 16
+## DATASET 16, 17

-Classic greedy trap: greedy selects many small items and misses the single large, high-value item (far from optimal).
+Classic greedy trap: greedy selects small items and misses the single large, high-value item (far from optimal).

 ## DATASET 19, 21